-- 1. When determined by the events stipulated in Article IV.
-B of the Bylaws, the Recruitment committee will initiate a Chair search process as follows: - A. Acknowledging that the commitment to be considered for Chair is a significant one, the process of recruiting Chair candidates will be initiated by the Recruitment Committee (see Article VII) in the spring (~Apr) of the penultimate year of the Chair's service. - B. By early fall (~Sept) a slate of at least two candidates should have been identified. - C. Also in early fall, the Recruitment Committee will request that the Dean charge a Chair Search Committee.
-They will simultaneously offer a slate of candidates for the Departmental members of that committee (see below) to the Department for consideration. - D. In the event that two candidates have not yet been identified the responsibility to recruit candidates will fall to the Chair Search Committee. - 2.
-The department elects members of a chair search committee from among the tenured members (from College constitution).
+- 1. When determined by the events stipulated in Article IV.B of the Bylaws, the Recruitment committee will initiate a Chair search process as follows: - A. Acknowledging that the commitment to be considered for Chair is a significant one, the process of recruiting Chair candidates will be initiated by the Recruitment Committee (see Article VII) in the spring (~Apr) of the penultimate year of the Chair's service. - B. By early fall (~Sept) a slate of at least two candidates should have been identified. - C. Also in early fall, the Recruitment Committee will request that the Dean charge a Chair Search Committee.
+The Recruitment Committee will simultaneously offer a slate of candidates for the Departmental members of that committee (see below) to the Department for consideration. - D. In the event that two candidates have not yet been identified, the responsibility to recruit candidates will fall to the Chair Search Committee. - 2.
+The department elects members of the Chair Search Committee from among the faculty, tenured and nontenured (following the CLAS constitution).
 The Dean is informed of this Committee and may appoint additional members.
-Normally the Dean appoints a faculty member from outside the Department.
-Further, an associate Dean will be appointed ex officio by the Dean. - 3.
+Normally the Dean appoints a faculty member from outside the Department. - 3.
 The Chair Search Committee elects its chair. - 4.
-This Committee so comprised may select up to two additional faculty members to insure a committee diversified in terms of rank and specialties within the department, race, and gender.
+This Committee so comprised may select up to two additional faculty members to ensure a committee diversified in terms of rank and specialties within the department, race, and gender.
 In the absence of action by the Committee, the Dean may appoint up to two additional faculty members to serve on the committee to achieve such diversity.
-Committee composition shall remain such that a majority of the Committee members are full-time faculty in the department. (from College Constitution). - 5.
+Committee composition shall remain such that a majority of the Committee members are full-time faculty in the department. (as required by CLAS Constitution). - 5.
 The chair search committee establishes the process for consideration of candidates for chair.
-Ordinarily, this involves a goals and positions statement by each candidate, a question and answer session by the candidates followed by a faculty meeting where the merits of the candidates are discussed.
+Ordinarily, this involves receiving a goals and positions statement from each candidate, and a question and answer session by the candidates followed by a faculty meeting where the merits of the candidates are discussed.
 Meetings with staff and students are also held and advisory ballots from staff and students are forwarded to the faculty for their consideration.
-A record of the vote by secret ballot of all salaried members of the faculty will be forwarded to the Dean from the Search Committee. - 6.
+A record of the vote by secret ballot of all salaried members of the faculty will be forwarded to the Dean by the Search Committee. - 6.
 The committee submits its recommendation for chair to the Dean of CLAS for consideration.
 The committee's recommendation is based on the departmental vote and its evaluation of each of the candidates. - 7.
 The Dean of CLAS selects the chair of the department, for a term of appointment subject to her/his discretion. - 8.
 The Dean's nomination shall be forwarded to the President for approval.
-In those instances where the nominee of the Dean is not concurred in by the Search Committee, then the Committee's dissenting report shall be forwarded to the President along with the nomination made by the Dean (from College Constitution).
+In those instances where the nominee of the Dean is not concurred with by the Search Committee, then the Committee's dissenting report shall be forwarded to the President along with the nomination made by the Dean (from College Constitution).